-The average daily cost (per person) in Salto is $51, while the average daily cost in Valdivia is $65.
+The average daily cost (per person) in Salto is $55, while the average daily cost in Valdivia is $57.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Salto and Valdivia in more detail.
+What follows is a categorical breakdown of travel costs for Salto and Valdivia in more detail.

 Also for Valdivia, here are a few examples of actual transportation services:

 Prices for flights to both Valdivia and Salto change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 Also, here are some specific examples of entertainment, tickets, and activities for Valdivia.

 When comparing the travel costs between Salto and Valdivia, we can see that Valdivia is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in South America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.

 Both Valdivia and Salto during the summer are popular places to visit.

 In the summer, Salto is much warmer than Valdivia.
 Typically, the summer temperatures in Salto in January are around 25°C (77°F), and Valdivia is about 16°C (61°F).